tjoyner/ofvioletsandlicorice/chapter2.md

 "Does that happen to you a lot?" she asked with a half smile.

-Daniel shrugged, and thought of Laurencine, Nicole.
+Daniel shrugged and thought of Laurencine, Nicole.
 <!-- Page 34 -->

 "When it's got to happen...,", he replied, returning for a moment to look at that slice of breast that shone like an August moon.
 Amalia noticed it and straightened her blouse, but without showing any annoyance.
-She was about to answer him, when out came Giulio.
+She was about to answer him when out came Giulio.

 "There's another full house for tomorrow night, Daniel, you'll see.
 The 'designer' wines intrigue us almost as much those that come to us from California, Peru, and Uruguay."